-Pimento cheese is a dish that I grew up enjoying, like pudding, I never knew you could actually go to the store and buy either of these until I was an adult.
+Homemade Pimento cheese is a dish that I grew up enjoying; like homemade pudding.
+I never knew you could actually go to the store and buy either of these until I was an adult.
 My mom loved making these foods and she did them well!
 This Jalapeno Popper Pimento Cheese is a take off from that family recipe and although it doesn’t actually contain pimentos it certainly does the idea of her homemade pimento cheese full justice.

 If you love stuffed jalapeño popper peppers you will love the flavors that this cheese imparts to any savory foods where it is used.
 I posted this recipe under the name of Texas Pimento Cheese on my original hobby blog a few years back and updated it along with my Jalapeño Popper Pinwheel post a couple of years ago on this blog.
 I’m separating them now in order to be able to link over to this recipe as I use this recipe often and plan to post some of those recipes soon.